karlbenedict/GEOG485-585/milestones/milestones.md

 ## Week 5 - Proj4, GDAL, and OGR ##

-This week's lab concentrates on some command line tools that are useful in working with raster and vector data sets.
+This week's milestone concentrates on some command line tools that are useful in working with raster and vector data sets.
 These tools should be available on your personal computers (through the installation of the FW-Tools package for Windows (use the [*mirror site*](http://fwtools.loskot.net/) from the FW-Tools website to download the "FWTools247.exe" package to install on your system), or the GDAL, OGR, and Proj4 frameworks on the Mac)

 Here are some useful links to documentation and information about the tools that you will be working with.